 On 25 April, in Turkey, human rights activist and philanthropist Osman Kavala has been sentenced to life in prison for his role in anti-government protests.
-The case raises enormous concerns over the independence of Turkish courts and is expected to damage Turkey’s relations with Western countries and rights organizations – as the European Court of Human Rights (ECHR) commenced an infringement procedure against Turkey.
+The case raises enormous concerns about the independence of Turkish courts and is expected to damage Turkey's relations with Western countries and rights organizations - as the European Court of Human Rights (ECHR) commenced an infringement procedure against Turkey.
 Since 2019, Ankara has refused to abide by various ECHR rulings.

 2013 Gezi Park protests